wazo-platform/wazo-platform.org/content/uc-doc/high_availability/berofos.md

 ### Two Wazo and one PBX

-Here\'s how to connect your berofos with:
+Here's how to connect your berofos with:

 -   two Wazo in high availability,
 -   one PBX.